-The applicant (named in the application form accompanying this acknowledgement) agrees to IPART furnishing a copy of the applicant's completed application form, including any confidential information contained in that application form, to:
+The applicant corporation (as named in the application form accompanying this acknowledgement) acknowledges that IPART will give a copy of the applicant corporation's completed application form, including any confidential information contained in that application form, to the:

-- the Minister administering the Water Industry Competition Act 2006 (NSW) (except Part 3) - the Minister administering the Public Health Act 1991 (NSW) - the Minister administering Chapter 2 of the Water Management Act 2000 (NSW) - the Minister administering the Environmental Planning and Assessment Act 1979 (NSW), and - the Minister administering the Protection of the Environment Operations Act 1997 (NSW), in accordance with section 9(1) of the Water Industry Competition Act 2006 (NSW) and clause 17 of the Water Industry Competition (General) Regulation 2008 (NSW).
+- Minister administering the Water Industry Competition Act 2006 (NSW) (except Part 3) - ▼ Minister administering the Public Health Act 2010 (NSW) - Minister administering Chapter 2 of the Water Management Act 2000 (NSW) - Minister administering the Environmental Planning and Assessment Act 1979 (NSW) - Minister administering the Protection of the Environment Operations Act 1997 (NSW), in accordance with section 9(1) of the Water Industry Competition Act 2006 (NSW) and clause 17 of the Water Industry Competition (General) Regulation 2008 (NSW).

-In the interest of expediting the processing of your application, would you please indicate below whether you agree to a copy of your completed application form (including any confidential information contained in that application form) being provided on a confidential basis directly to relevant departmental staff with responsibility to advise the Ministers named above on issues relating to the provision of water and sewerage services.
+In the interest of streamlining the processing of your application, indicate below whether or not you agree to a copy of your completed application form (including any confidential information contained in that application form) being provided on a confidential basis directly to relevant departmental staff who have the responsibility to advise the Ministers named above on issues relating to the provision of water and sewerage services.

-relating to the provision of water and sewerage services. ☑ I agree that a copy of my completed application form (including any confidential information contained in that application form) may be provided to relevant departmental staff as outlined above. ☐ I do not agree that a copy of my completed application form (including any confidential information contained in that application form) may be provided to relevant departmental staff as outlined above.
-Name of person making the acknowledgement: Terence J. Leckie Title of person making the acknowledgement: Director on: 15.09.18 Signature of person making the acknowledgement: Name of person making the acknowledgement: Stephen J. McKewen

-Title of person making the asknowledgement Chartenantin Office

-Title of person making the acknowledgement: Chief Executive Officer and Director
+sewerage services. ☑ I agree that a copy of my completed application form (including any confidential information contained in that application form) may be provided to relevant departmental staff as outlined above. ☐ I do not agree that a copy of my completed application form (including any confidential information contained in that application form) may be provided to relevant departmental staff as outlined above.
+Name of person making the acknowledgement: Cameron Renwick Evans Title of person making the acknowledgement: [Director / Company Secretary] Sole Director, Central Park Water Pty Ltd On [date]: $25/09/2019$ Signature of person making the acknowledgement: Name of person making the acknowledgement: Robert Charles Gittins Title of person making the acknowledgement: [Director / Company Secretary] Chief Executive Officer (Acting), Central Park Water Pty Ltd (pursuant to an email from IPART Director dated 6 June 2019, agreeing to this acknowledgement being provided by the Chief Executive Officer along with a director)